sooth/maker/README.md

   changes. https://gitlab.com/crankykernel/maker/issues/28
 - Make the price offset in terms of ticks, no an actual value. https://gitlab.com/crankykernel/maker/issues/27
+- Display 24 hour volume and price change for symbol being traded.

 ### 0.3.0 - 2019-01-03
 - Update the web based user interface to Angular 7.